kaiserbergin/NBomber.Website/src/docs/docs/json-config.md

 </TabItem>
 </Tabs>

 After this, we should add a handler on [ScenarioInit](general-concepts#scenario-init) to fetch `CustomSettings` related to a specific scenario.
-Finally, `CustomSettings` will be fetched via [ScenarioContext.CustomSettings](general-concepts#scenario-context).
+Finally, `CustomSettings` is fetched via [ScenarioContext.CustomSettings](general-concepts#scenario-context).

 <Tabs
   groupId="example"